willprice/flowty/docs/source/index.rst

        willprice/flowty \
        tvl1 "/data/video.mp4" "/data/flow/{axis}/frame_{index:05d}.jpg" --cuda

+Check out :doc:`io_formats` to find out more about supported formats.

 Explanation
 -----------

-As docker isn't heavily used in the computer vision community we'll break this command down piece by piece to explain what's going on.
+As docker isn't heavily used in the computer vision community we'll break the above example command down piece by piece to explain what's going on.

 First, an explanation of what Docker is: Docker is a container platform, it allows you to build and run containers, which are a little like